BRDLF/Hyperskill_Android_BasicCalculator/CHANGEBLOG.md

 # Hyperskill_Kotlin_BasicCalculator

+### Stage 2/4: Enter a number

+Ok.
+This is more what i'm used to.
+Though, my familiarity is still a bit shakey.
+I know how to make things work, but I'm not exactly sure They're working well.
+The buttons are still misaligned, and if the editText field gets too large it starts to crows out the screen.
+I've got to find some way to fix that, but it's not a priority yet. \
+Is this what they call "technical debt"?
+Perhaps.

 ### Stage 1/4: The layout

 This is my first foray into Android dev work.
 The first hurdle is getting familiar with the ecosystem.
 How it all works.